MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-identity-platform.md

 Once the user authenticates and grants consent, the Microsoft identity platform endpoint will return a response to your app at the indicated `redirect_uri`, using the method specified in the `response_mode` parameter.
 For example the callback URI includes an authorization code as follows if the user granted permissions for your application to manage their Microsoft Advertising accounts: *http://localhost/myapp/?code=CodeGoesHere&state=12345*.

 If the user granted your application permissions to manage their Microsoft Advertising accounts, you should use the code right away in the next step.
 The short duration of the authorization code, approximately 5 minutes, is subject to change.
 If the user denied your application permissions to manage their Microsoft Advertising accounts, the callback URI includes an error and error description field as follows: *http://localhost/myapp/?error=access_denied&error_description=ERROR_DESCRIPTION&state=ClientStateGoesHere*.
+For more details about OAuth errors, please see [Common OAuth Errors](handle-service-errors-exceptions.md#common-oauth-errors) and [Authentication and authorization error codes](https://docs.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes).

 ## <a name="request-accesstoken"></a>Request an access token